Chart Color Schemes

 Braidwood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Braidwood's dwelling structure, as per the latest Census, was 94.0% houses and 6.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 74.5% houses and 25.5% other dwellings.
+Braidwood's dwelling structure, as per the latest Census, consisted of 94.0% houses and 6.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Non-Metro NSW had 74.5% houses and 25.5% other dwellings.
 Home ownership in Braidwood stood at 52.1%, with mortgaged dwellings at 33.0% and rented ones at 14.9%.
 The median monthly mortgage repayment was $1,732, lower than Non-Metro NSW's average of $2,167.
-Median weekly rent in Braidwood was $330, compared to Non-Metro NSW's $355.
-Nationally, Braidwood's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.
+The median weekly rent in Braidwood was $330, compared to Non-Metro NSW's $355.
+Nationally, Braidwood's mortgage repayments were lower at $1,732 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing